The team making a difference

 “I am grateful for many opportunities to either meet or speak with donors, event organisers, sponsors, supporters and extraordinary medical researchers, clinicians, doctors, nurses, cleaners and Launceston General Hospital administrative staff.”

 When she’s not at work Kate loves walking, listening to music, coffee dates with girlfriends, visiting markets and wineries and hanging with her “eccentric” pets.
-This includes Polly the Pug and Fabian the cat.
+This includes Fabian the cat.

 Faith has lived in Launceston her whole life, attending Launceston Christian School and Launceston College.

-She is currently studying a Certificate IV in Business.
+She has recently finished studying a Certificate IV in Business.

 Through her role with the Foundation, Faith assists the office admin team, along with our research participants and supporters.